NEKR1D/PC-OPTIMIZATION/README.md

 | NVME Controllers        | High     | Spread Messages Across All Processors  |

 > [!NOTE]
-> - Example table shows a configuartion that seperates intterupts individually on usable threads for all MSI enabled devices and sets them all as high priority.
 > - Serves as an example of how you might split MSI Intterupts across cores.
 May not be optimal for your hardware/configuration.
-> - Recommended to not set intterupts on Core 0.
-Typically the default interrupt thread(s) for entire system.
+> - Some research indicates not set intterupts on Core 0.
+Typically the default interrupt thread(s) for entire system are sent to Core 0.
 Bottleneck in many cases where OS, applications and games can default to significant usage of this core/thread(s).
 > - In rare cases, some device drivers do need to be assigned to Core 0 and changing these vaulues including MSI Limit can cause the device to fail.
 You might see your device hardware flagged (!) in Windows Device Manager.

 ***